 Let us take a more concrete example demonstrating the interest of this system, in order to satisfy a majority of voters.
 Imagine four cities (A, B, C and D) want to decide the location of a common hospital.

-This schema represents the geographical distribution of cities, and their respective populations.
+This map represents the geographical distribution of cities, and their respective populations.
 It is assumed that voters are selfish, they all want the hospital to be as close as possible to their own city.

 Read also on our blog